elixir-research-group/DL-MIA/src/annotation/README.md

 ## Setting Up and Running the App

 Install the requirements from `otree_app/requirements.txt` using `pip`.
-Furthermore, a PostgreSQL instance is required to run a production server.
+A PostgreSQL instance is required to run a production server.
 More information can be found [here](https://otree.readthedocs.io/en/latest/server/ubuntu.html#ubuntu-linux-server).

 The easiest way to launch the app is using `start.sh`.
 This sets the necessary environment variables and starts the server. **Make sure to replace any placeholders in the script** (such as your database connection, passwords, and the secret key).